Dr. Kristina Ruddle

 Bridging the Gap Between Crisis Care and Optimal Function

-Pediatric Alphabet Soup: ADS, ADHD, LD, PDD, SPD ...
-What They Mean and How to Care For Them
+Pediatric Alphabet Soup: ASD, ADHD, LD, PDD, SPD...
+What They Mean and How to Care for Them

 Transforming Practical Experience to Family Practice